ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of rain showers between noon and 1pm, then a chance of showers and thunderstorms.
+         <h3>Today</h3>A chance of showers and thunderstorms after 4pm.
 Partly sunny.
-High near
+High near 87, with temperatures falling to around 85 in the
-         87, with temperatures falling to around 85 in the afternoon.
-South southeast wind 3 to 10 mph.
-Chance of precipitation is
+         afternoon.
+South southeast wind 5 to 9 mph.
+Chance of precipitation is 30%.<br></div>
-         30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 1am, then showers and thunderstorms likely.
+         <h3>Tonight</h3>A chance of showers and thunderstorms.
 Mostly cloudy.
-Low around 71, with
+Low around 71, with temperatures rising to around 73 overnight.
+South
-         temperatures rising to around 73 overnight.
-South southeast wind 6 to 9 mph.
-Chance of precipitation is 60%.<br></div>
+         southeast wind 5 to 9 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>Showers and thunderstorms likely before 5pm, then a chance of showers and thunderstorms.
-Mostly cloudy, with a high near 85.
+         <h3>Monday</h3>A chance of showers and thunderstorms before 11am, then showers and thunderstorms between 11am and 3pm, then showers and thunderstorms
-         South wind 6 to 9 mph.
-Chance of precipitation is 70%.<br></div>
+         likely.
+Partly sunny, with a high near 85.
+South southwest wind 6 to 9 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms likely.
+         <h3>Monday Night</h3>A chance of showers and thunderstorms before 9pm, then showers and thunderstorms likely between 9pm and 10pm, then a chance
+         of showers and thunderstorms between 10pm and 11pm, then showers and thunderstorms likely.
 Mostly cloudy, with a low around
          72. South wind 5 to 8 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>